 The Pilot Study Procedure

 Verbal Questionnaire: All participants completed the verbal questionnaire.
 Tobii Eye Tracking: Participants were instructed to focus on the screen and minimize head movements.
 Each participant viewed a sequence of 12 images, with each image displayed for 10 seconds.
-During the presentation, participants' eye movements have been tracked, focusing on fixation concentration and scanning patterns.
+During the presentation, participants' eye movements were tracked, focusing on fixation concentration and scanning patterns.

 The Pilot Study Results